jbowdre/virtuallypotato/content/posts/k8s-on-vsphere-node-template-with-packer/index.md

 ```

 #### `generalize.sh`
-Lastly, let's do a final run of cleaning up logs, temporary files, and unique identifiers that don't need to exist in a template:
+Lastly, let's do a final run of cleaning up logs, temporary files, and unique identifiers that don't need to exist in a template.
+This script will also remove the SSH key with the `packer_key` identifier since that won't be needed anymore.
 ```shell
 #!/bin/bash -eu
 # Prepare a VM to become a template.